13 days from Madrid to Madrid

 By ferry across the Strait of GibraltarTANGIER

-[LF] panoramic drive to Cap Spartel, enjoy mint tea and biscuits; [LF] Moroccon show; guided sightseeing, visit Grand Socco squareGRANADA
+Panoramic [LF] drive to Cap Spartel, enjoy mint tea and biscuits; [LF] Moroccan show; guided sightseeing, visit Grand Socco squareCOSTA DEL SOLGRANADA

 Guided walking tour, visit the Alhambra complex and the Water Gardens of the Generalife; a special dinner at a local restaurantTOLEDO

 Lisbon was the center of Europe’s longest-lived overseas empire.
 Morning sightseeing with a Local Guide features a drive through the Baixa quarter’s main squares and a walk through the cobblestone alleys of quaint ALFAMA, the popular quarter of the seamen and Fado singers.
 Drive along the grand Avenida da Liberdade up to Pombal Square.
-Stop for pictures of Belem Tower, guarding the mouth of the Tagus, and the Monument to the Discoverers.
+Stop for pictures of Belem Tower, guarding the mouth of the Tagus, and the Monument to the Discoveries.
 Next, visit JERONIMOS MONASTERY with the tomb of Vasco da Gama.
 An exciting optional excursion is available to the royal palace of Queluz.
-(B)Day 6 Lisbon–Azaruja–Seville, Spain.
+(B)Day 6 LISBON–AZARUJA–SEVILLE, SPAIN.

 .
 Your vacation ends with breakfast this morning.
 (B)Meals